The Best Semiconductor Stocks to Buy Now

-Data is as of Jan.
-9. Dividend yields are calculated by annualizing the most recent payout and dividing by the share price.
-Stocks are listed in alphabetical order.
+Data is as of April 28.
+Dividend yields are calculated by annualizing the most recent payout and dividing by the share price.

 - Dividend yield: 1.4%

-The investment thesis for KLA (KLA (opens in new tab), $408.33) which offers semiconductor manufacturing solutions, is simple: fundamentals and industry outlook.
-And it's one that remains intact following the company's fiscal first-quarter earnings report.
+The investment thesis for KLA (KLA, $386.54) which offers semiconductor manufacturing solutions, is simple: fundamentals and industry outlook.
+And it's one that remains intact following the company's fiscal third-quarter earnings report.

-The company sports a decent balance sheet with good liquidity, and operating cash flow exceeded $1 billion in the first quarter.
-Its free cash flow (cash from operations less capital expenditures), on the other hand, grew to $927 million – a 24% increase from the previous quarter and 37% year-over-year.
+The company sports a decent balance sheet with good liquidity, and operating cash flow exceeded $1.01 billion in the fiscal third quarter.
+Its free cash flow (cash from operations less capital expenditures) arrived at $925.9 million.

-Sales growth, guidance for continued EPS improvement and a decent balance sheet is probably what insulated KLAC shares from the overall downdraft in semiconductor stocks.
-Shares are off just 5% in the past 12 months (less if you net out the 1.35% dividend), versus the iShares Semiconductor ETF (SOXX (opens in new tab)), which is down 30%.
+Sales growth, steady EPS improvement and a decent balance sheet are probably what insulated KLAC shares from the overall downdraft in semiconductor stocks.
+Shares are up 21% in the past 12 months (more if you include the 1.4% dividend), versus the iShares Semiconductor ETF (SOXX), which is up just 2.8%.

 This is not an entirely logical constellation, however.
 Semiconductor supply companies face a big concentration as there are a limited number of customers big enough to service the foundries and related companies.
 So, when one or all of these customers face troubles, it can spell trouble for KLA too.
-Though Taiwan Semiconductor (TSM (opens in new tab)) and Advanced Micro Devices (AMD (opens in new tab)) are still growing, for example, Nvidia's (NVDA (opens in new tab)) sales contracted in the most recent quarter.
+Though Taiwan Semiconductor (TSM) and Advanced Micro Devices (AMD) are still growing, for example, Nvidia's (NVDA) sales were flat in the most recent quarter.
 This trend bears watching.

-Notwithstanding, a sure sign of management confidence – or hubris – is KLA's use of cash, the largest expenditure of which were for the company's stock buybacks and payments of dividends to shareholders, at 82% of free cash flow.
-All in, KLA returned a total of $1.33 billion to shareholders in the 12 months ending September 2022.
-For a company with a market cap of around $60 billion, this is a big number.
+Notwithstanding, a sure sign of management confidence – or hubris – is KLA's use of cash, the largest expenditure of which were for the company's stock buybacks and payments of dividends to shareholders, at 71% of free cash flow.
+All in, KLA returned a total of $659 million to shareholders in the three months ending March 31.
+For a company with a market cap of around $53 billion, this is a big number.

 And behind financial strength and earnings momentum is increasing demand for semiconductors worldwide in the form of a one-two punch.
 In addition to governments mobilizing to increase production as a means of weaning their economies from reliance on South Korean and Taiwanese chip giants Samsung and Taiwan Semiconductor, the digitization of daily life is putting chips in everything from doorbells to automotive systems.